Amazon.com Unusual Options Activity

-Analyzing the Volume and Open Interest in these contracts, it seems that the big players have been eyeing a price window from $185.0 to $200.0 for Amazon.com during the past quarter.
+Taking into account the Volume and Open Interest on these contracts, it appears that whales have been targeting a price range from $50.0 to $225.0 for Amazon.com over the last 3 months.

 Amazon.com Call and Put Volume: 30-Day Overview